Expert answers to all your business insurance questions.

 Do I need workers’ comp for independent contractors?

-In general, it’s not necessary to provide workers’ comp for your independent contractors—as long as you’re employing them on a casual basis and the work they’re doing wouldn’t normally be done by a regular employee.
+In general, it’s not necessary to provide workers’ compensation for your independent contractors—as long as you’re employing them on a casual basis and the work they’re doing wouldn’t normally be done by a regular employee.
 (If you hire someone to mow the lawn outside your business every week, you probably don’t need to cover that person with workers’ comp insurance.)

 That said, “independent contractor” isn’t a very well-defined category, and sometimes there are disputes about whether a worker should really be considered a contractor.
 This normally happens when the contractor in question works regular hours at the company and/or does work which might be done by an employee.
 In other words, just because you pay someone with a 1099 doesn’t mean that the state of Georgia won’t consider that person an employee when push comes to shove.